mikemiles-dev/netflow_generator/README.md

 # NetFlow Generator

 A flexible NetFlow packet generator written in Rust that supports NetFlow v5, v7, v9, and IPFIX formats.
 Generate custom flow data from YAML configurations or use built-in sample packets for testing network monitoring systems.
+Runs continuously by default, sending flows every 2 seconds for realistic traffic simulation.

 ## Features